 Main interior compartment is protected with a 3-digit combination lock placed right on the zipper.
 Large space can fit a laptop up to 17 inches.
 Charging port.

 Some zippers can break or snag when loading the backpack up for travel.

 Sports a traditional style with ample pockets, including one designed especially for a water bottle.
 Padded back panel and S-shaped shoulder straps make it comfortable to carry.
-Comes in several colors, and backed by an impressive warranty.
+Comes in several colors.

 Although it has a lot of space, it doesn't have a pocket designed especially for a laptop.